sandstorm/degree50-code/ingress/README.md

 Both scripts got two stages.
 The actual script you execute (`setup_ingress.sh` or `setup_instance.sh`) will copy the actual working script (`..on_target.sh`) and all required files to the target system.

+## Persistent Data
+The persistent data for the degree instances is stored in the `/data/<instance-name>-data` directory on the server.

+Make sure that `/data` is writable!: `chown 777 /data`.

+If the user that executes the script is not permitted to write to `/data`, the script will fail.

 ## Testing locally

 ### Pre-requisites